Zoophish/planetset-docs/docs/clouds.md

 Controls how large each individual cloud is.
 Smaller values produce larger looking cloud features.

 **Base Roughness**
-Determines how smooth/turbulent the base of the clouds are.
+Determines how smooth/turbulent the base (lower altitude parts) of the clouds are.

 **Upper Roughness**
-Like base roughness, but for the top of the clouds.
-Clouds are typically rougher at the top.
+Like base roughness, but for the higher altitude part of the clouds.
+Clouds in nature are typically rougher at the top.

 **Sharpness**
 Controls how abrupt the cloud edges are (which also makes the edges more dense).